sbb-design-systems/digital.sbb.ch/src/en/design-system/getting-started/faq/items/icon.md

 * No rounded lines
 * Reduced and clear.
 Show only the most necessary information

-If you don't have any knowledge regarding icon design, the UX service (<sbb-link variant="inline" href="mailto:ux@sbb.ch">ux@sbb.ch</sbb-link>) will be happy to assist you.
+If you don't have any knowledge regarding icon design, the UX service (<sbb-link  href="mailto:ux@sbb.ch">ux@sbb.ch</sbb-link>) will be happy to assist you.